imperva/terraform-provider-incapsula/website/docs/r/account_role.html.markdown

 # incapsula_account_role

-Provides an Account Role resource.
+Provides an account role resource.
-Each Account has the option to create roles to be assigned to users.
-This resource allows you to add them.
+Each account has the option to create roles, to grant a fixed set of permissions to users.
+This resource enables you to create roles.

-The role permissions should be added as keys (string) and may be taken from `incapsula_account_permissions` data source.
+The role permissions should be added as keys (strings) and may be taken from the `incapsula_account_permissions` data source.
-This data source contains the Account Permissions list.
+The `incapsula_account_permissions` data source contains the account permissions list.
-In order to get the latest list, use the <b>/v1/abilities/accounts/{accountId}</b> API found in the <b>v1</b> section of the [Role Management API Definition page.](https://docs.imperva.com/bundle/cloud-application-security/page/roles-api-definition.htm)
+To get the current list of permission in the account, use the <b>/v1/abilities/accounts/{accountId}</b> API found in the <b>v1</b> section of the
+[Role Management API Definition page.](https://docs.imperva.com/bundle/cloud-application-security/page/roles-api-definition.htm)